Bewis09/GamelibX/README.md

-# GameLibX
+# GamelibX

-`GameLibX` is a Java-based game library that provides essential functionalities for creating 2D games, including drawing, collision detection, and input handling.
+`GamelibX` is a Java-based game library that provides essential functionalities for creating 2D games, including drawing, collision detection, and input handling.

 ## Features